 Red Dwarf: The episode "Queeg" has two references to classic mutinies (one fictional, one real but fictionalised).
 The title and name of the backup computer come from Commander Queeg, the tyrannical commander in The Caine Mutiny, and when he takes over the ship, Holly says "This is mutiny, Mr Queeg!
 I'll see you hang from the highest yardarm in Titan Docking Port for this day's work!", which pastiches a line from Captain Bligh in Mutiny on the Bounty.
-In addition, when Holly glides up the corridor to challenge Queeg, the background music is "Do Not Forsake Me, Oh My Darling" in reference to High Noon, and when he's "deleted" he sings "I'll Say Goodbye To Love", which gradually gets slower and slower, just like "A Bicycle Built For Two" in 2001: A Space Odyssey (speaking of which, it's no coincidence that Holly is often referred to as "Hol").
+In addition, when Holly glides up the corridor to challenge Queeg, the background music is "Do Not Forsake Me, Oh My Darling" in reference to High Noon, and when he's "deleted" he sings "I'll Say Goodbye To Love", which gradually gets slower and slower, just like "A Bicycle Built For Two" in Two Thousand One A Space Odyssey (speaking of which, it's no coincidence that Holly is often referred to as "Hol").

 The Red Green Show: In his first appearance, Graham Greene had a Shout Out to Dances with Wolves, that led him to be nominated for an Oscar.
 Giving his opinion of the film, Greene's character stated that "the Native guy was okay, should have got the Oscar," referring to the role Greene had played.